Citgo owner arrested on drug charges - Claiborne Progress

 The arrest was the result of a collaborative effort between the Tazewell Police Department, Claiborne County Sheriff’s Office Narcotics and Criminal Investigations Division and the Tennessee Alcoholic Beverage Commission.

 According to the press release, an employee of the establishment has been cited in the past for illegal alcohol sales to minors.
-There will also be pending charges of illegal alcohol sales to minors that have transpired recently.
+There will also be pending charges of illegal alcohol sales to minors that have transpired recently, according to the release.

 Following the execution of the search warrant, officers with the Tazewell Police Department chained up the alcohol coolers.
 Patel’s selling privileges have been temporarily suspended until he meets with the Tazewell Beer Board as a result of the pending citation on alcohol sales to minors, the release states.